-- 7. Elevating Problems and Concerns.
-You must notify your TIG liaison immediately when significant problems or concerns regarding your TIG project arise.
-Your liaison will be able to help address any problems or concerns and can guide you on how to request budgetary or programmatic modifications, if necessary. - 8.
+Communicating Changes and Concerns.
+You must notify your TIG liaison immediately when changes or concerns regarding your TIG project arise, including staffing changes, contractor changes or issues, partner changes or issues, and subgrant staffing changes or issues.
+Your liaison will be able to help address any problems or concerns and can guide you on how to request budgetary or programmatic modifications, if necessary.

 Approved Budget and Budget Modifications.
 Your approved TIG budget is included in your grant award package.
 You will spend your TIG funds consistent with your approved TIG budget.
-You may make non-material changes to your TIG budget, but must obtain LSC's preapproval when: - Cumulative changes exceed 10% of the total grant amount and \$10,000.00; - Changes to an individual line item in the budget exceeds 20% of the affected line item and is a change of at least \$5,000.00; and - Changes to the scope of the project are made.
+You may make non-material changes to your TIG budget, but must obtain LSC's preapproval when:

+- Cumulative changes exceed 10% of the total grant amount and \$10,000.00; - Changes to an individual line item in the budget exceeds 20% of the affected line item and is a change of at least \$5,000.00; and - Changes to the scope of the project are made.